lopezbec/VR_SpatialVisualizationApp/FILEWRITING_README.md

 newZ: the current Euler Z rotation value after the rotation

 When the user rotates the in-game object/shape, the change in rotation values is recorded.
-This is currently inconsistent and analysis should currently be done using button presses.
+This is currently inconsistent and analysis should currently be done using key, mouse, and button presses.